cosc2336-ds-alg/assg04/README.md

 The `isPalindromeIterative()` takes the same 3 parameters as for the previous functions in this assignment.
-The `isPalindrome` functions will return a boolean result of `true` if the sub-list is a palindrome or `false` if the sub-list is not a palindrome.
+The `isPalindrome` function will return a boolean result of `true` if the sub-list is a palindrome or `false` if the sub-list is not a palindrome.